greggman/webgl-lint/README.md

 * `ignoreUniforms`: (default: [])

-  Lets out configure certain uniforms not to be checked.
-This why you can turn off checking or certain uniforms if they don't above the rules above and still keep the rules on for other uniforms.
+  Lets you configure certain uniforms not to be checked.
+This way you can turn off checking for certain uniforms if they don't obey the rules above and still keep the rules on for other uniforms.
 This configuration is additive.
 In other words

   ```js